Extraversion and introversion: Internalization and Self-Deception

+This phenomenon, called internalization of self-presentation (IOSP), is thought to be driven by self-presentation efficacy--a person's belief that they have effectively conveyed a desired impression.

 Complications to the extraversion-happiness correlation

-Though extraversion has consistently been shown to have a strong correlation with happiness and well-being, these findings are complicated by the presence of other personality traits that act as strong indicators of happiness.
+Extraversion is positively associated with subjective well-being.
+Extraverts typically report greater life satisfaction and more frequent positive emotions.
+However, this may also reflect self-enhancing biases among individuals high in self-deception.

+Other personality traits, such as neuroticism, also influence well-being and may interact with extraversion in complex ways.

 Neuroticism and extraversion

 In multiple studies, neuroticism has been shown to have an equal, if not larger, impact on happiness and subjective well-being than extraversion.
 One study classified school children into four categories based on their scores in assessments of extraversion and emotional stability (neuroticism).
 The results showed no significant difference between the happiness levels of stable introverts and stable extraverts, while unstable extraverts and introverts both demonstrated significantly less happiness than their counterparts.
 In this study, neuroticism appeared to be the more salient factor for overall well-being.

 Likewise, in later studies, researchers used assessment scales to test for categories such as self-esteem and life-goal orientation, which they had positively correlated with happiness.
 Participants' responses to these scales suggested that neuroticism actually had a larger impact than extraversion in measures of well-being.